 Faculty, staff, retiree, student, and alumni cardholders may have an appropriate preferred name used on their Mcards.
-Preferred names for faculty, staff, retirees, alumni, and Ann Arbor campus students populate the ID Card database from Wolverine Access and are not changed at an ID Issuing Station.
+Preferred names for faculty, staff, retirees, alumni, Ann Arbor campus students, as well as Michigan Medicine personnel populate the ID Card database from Wolverine Access and are not changed at an ID Issuing Station.

 Since Dearborn and Flint Students currently do not have access to Wolverine Access, they may have an appropriate preferred name entered manually into the ID Card database by the Dearborn and Flint ID Issuing Stations.

 All other cardholders (contractors, visitors, etc.) may be able to have a preferred name subsequent to the implementation of the MCommunity Enterprise Directory.

 When a preferred name is used for an Mcard, it will be the default name printed on the front of the Mcard.
 The legal name also will print on the reverse of the Mcard above the library bar code.